JasonStation/SwiftEmojiRPG/README.md

 Experience a story: Comic pages are available to read before the game starts and when the player defeats the final boss.

-This game is my WWDC 2023 Swift Student Challenge Submission!
+This game is my WWDC 2023 Swift Student Challenge Submission.